 No less than six friends of mine shared the recent New York Times article, To Fall in Love with Anyone, Do This.
+Apparently, you can make anyone fall in love with you if you simply share the answers to certain questions while looking into each other’s eyes.
 The New York Times reports that the essay went viral beyond their wildest expectations: read by approximately 8 million people and leading to a follow-up article listing the questions, an article about the impact of the article, and, of course, an app.

 I haven’t downloaded the app, but I read both articles and I’ve looked through the questions.
 I haven’t asked my husband of any of them though because I read the entire first article already knowing the answer to the most important question of them all: having to answer even one of these questions would distress him more than he could stand.

 Answering the questions together would be fun for me and I’m sure it would be interesting to know the answers but I don’t need to do it to know I’ve got the right guy.
 I’ve already seen The Tell.